bartfrenk/resource-server/README.md

 * `log.erl`: A simple logger abstraction.
 * `utils.erl`: Utility functions for generating random numbers, and for doing synchronous calls to registered and unregistered processes.
-* `client.erl`: Client processes parametrized state machines.
+* `client.erl`: Client processes parametrized by state machines.
 The actual state machines are referred to as *behaviours*.
-* `simulation.erl`: Contains behaviours specific to the resource server context, and a number of scenarios.
+* `simulation.erl`: Contains behaviours specific to the resource server context, and a number of scenarios, i.e. zero-arity functions that run the system with prespecified clients.

 ## Running the server